katiefrost95/sparta-sinatra-animals/README.md

 I managed to fix most of the problems I was encountering.

 ### What didn't go so well
 I kept missing tiny details which would hold me up for ages when the webpages would break.
-Could have added a bit more styling.
+Would have liked to have added a bit more styling.